Somatic Experiencing

 Frequently Asked Questions

 • This depends on your unique history and goals.
-In my intensive format, many clients begin to notice shifts within the first few hours of processing.
-Because we work in full-day sessions over consecutive days rather than 50-minute weekly appointments, the process moves significantly faster than traditional therapy.
+Because I use Somatic Experiencing as an adjunct to EMDR and IFS within the intensive format, clients often begin to notice shifts within the first few hours of processing.
+The full-day, consecutive-day structure allows us to go deeper than weekly 50-minute appointments ever could.
 During your free 45-minute consultation, I provide an estimated number of days based on your specific goals so you have a clear picture before you begin.

 • When something overwhelming happens, your nervous system activates survival responses like fight, flight, or freeze.
 If those responses are never completed, the energy stays trapped in your body.
 Somatic Experiencing works by gently guiding your nervous system to complete those interrupted responses.
 Through carefully paced attention to physical sensations, tension patterns, and impulses, your body gradually discharges the stored survival energy and returns to a regulated state.
 It is not about reliving the trauma.
 It is about letting your body finish what it started.